deshankoswatte/identity-custom-password-policy-handler/README.md

 ### Deploy

-1. After successfully building the project, copy the `com.wso2.password.policy.handler-1.0.0-SNAPSHOT.jar` artifact from the target folder and paste it inside the `<IS HOME>/repository/components/dropins` folder.
-In addition to that, copy the `com.wso2.common-1.0.0-SNAPSHOT.jar` artifact from the target folder and paste it inside the `<IS HOME>/repository/components/lib` folder.
+1. After successfully building the project, copy the artifacts `com.wso2.password.policy.handler-1.0.0-SNAPSHOT.jar` and `com.wso2.common-1.0.0-SNAPSHOT.jar` from the target folder and paste it inside the `<IS HOME>/repository/components/dropins` folder.
 2. Then, copy the `<COMMON_PASSWORDS_FILE_NAME.txt>` file and paste it in `<IS HOME>/repository/deployment/server/commonpasswords` (Note: You should create the directory `commonpasswords` if it does not exist).
 You can find a sample common passwords file named `<commonpasswords.txt>` at `target/classes`.